ENGINEER-MUHAMMAD-SHAHZAIB/E-Commerce-Pro/README.md

   # E Commerce Website Development

-  This is a code bundle for E Commerce Website Development.
-The original project is available at https://www.figma.com/design/zpHXEKuO1qaBP9zY0SA5Er/E-Commerce-Website-Development.
+  This is a code bundle for E-Commerce Website Development.
+The project is deployed and accessible at [e-commerce-modern-design.vercel.app](https://e-commerce-modern-design.vercel.app).

   ## Running the code